On distinct perpendicular bisectors and pinned distances in finite fields: Introduction

 It is interesting to note that, while we don't believe that Theorems \ref{main1} or \ref{main2} are tight, Theorem \ref{energybound} is tight up to the implicit constants.
 A randomly chosen set of points shows that it is possible to construct a set $P \subset \F_q^2$ for which $|Q| \gg |P|^4/q^2$, and hence Theorem \ref{energybound} is tight when $|P| \gg q^{3/2}$.
 Suppose now that $P$ consists of the union of $|P|/q$ parallel lines, each containing $q$ points.
 Now let $l$ be a line perpendicular to these lines.
 Then $l$ is the bisector of $|P|$ pairs of points in $P$ - each line contains $q$ pairs of points with $l$ as their bisector.
 In particular, the number of pairs $(\xx,\zz)$ and $(\yy,\ww)$ each with $l$ as their bisector is $|P|^2$.
 There are $q$ lines $l$ which are perpendicular to the lines defining $P$, so $|Q| \geq |P|^2q$; this shows that Theorem \ref{energybound} is tight when $|P| \ll q^{3/2}$.

 Note that in the definitions of the sets $B(P)$ and $Q(P)$, we make the point of excluding pairs of points whose distance is zero.
-These can arise if $-1$ has a square root in $\mathbb{F}_q$, which happens exactly when $q$ is congruent to $1 \mod 4$.
+These can arise if the element $-1\in\FF_q$ has a square root in $\mathbb{F}_q$, which happens exactly when $q$ is congruent to $1$ modulo $4$.
 The possibility of points with zero distances present some extra technical difficulties in the forthcoming analysis, and it is often necessary to consider separately the cases when $q$ is congruent to either $1$ or $3$ modulo $4$.
 In fact, Theorem \ref{energybound} would not be true if quadruples arising from such zero distances were included in the set $Q$.
-It can be calculated that if $P$ is the union of $|P|/q$ isotropic lines, then since any four points $\xx,\yy,\zz,\ww$ on an isotropic line satisfy $B(\xx,\zz)=B(\yy,\zz)$, we would then have $|P|q^3$ quadruples.
+It can be calculated that if $P$ is the union of $|P|/q$ isotropic lines, then we would have $|P|q^3$ quadruples since any four points $\xx,\yy,\zz,\ww$ on an isotropic line satisfy $B(\xx,\zz)=B(\yy,\zz)$.
 The arguments in this paper when $q=3 \mod 4$ are slightly more straightforward, since zero distances are not an issue in this case.

 The rest of the paper is structured as follows.
-In section 2 we go over some simple facts we will need from plane geometry over finite fields.
-In section 3, we prove a version of the expander mixing lemma.
-We combine these basic geometric and spectral graph theoretic methods to prove Theorem \ref{energybound}, and consequently Theorem \ref{main1}, in section 4.
-In section 5, we record a version of the finite field Szemer\'{e}di-Trotter theorem for multisets, and combine this incidence result with Theorem \ref{energybound} in order to prove Theorem \ref{main2}.
+In section \ref{Prelims} we go over preliminary results needed.
+We cover some simple plane geometry over finite fields in subsection \ref{sec:finitePlaneGeometry}.
+We will quote a number of elementary results from finite plane geometry, though we leave the proofs to an appendix in the interest of brevity.
+If the reader is familiar with plane geometry, these results will be quite believable.
+In subsection \ref{sec:EML}, we record a version of the Expander Mixing Lemma, also proved in an appendix, and recall a few facts we will need from linear algebra.
+We prove Theorem \ref{energybound}, and consequently Theorem \ref{main1}, in section \ref{sec:bisectors}.
+Finally, in section \ref{sec:pinnedDistances}, we record a version of the finite field Szemer\'{e}di-Trotter theorem for multisets, and combine this incidence result with Theorem \ref{energybound} in order to prove Theorem \ref{main2}.

+The methods used are a combination of elementary geometry and spectral graph theory.
+It is likely that Fourier analysis (i.e. the use of exponential sums) would succeed just as well in proving our theorems, but we have instead chosen to work with graphs, which maintains the combinatorial spirit of the problem.